johnivore/gitstat/README.md

   untrack     Untrack repo(s).
 ```

-Gitstat is a personal project and there may be bugs.
-However, Gitstat has been designed with being careful in mind.
+Gitstat has been designed with being careful in mind.
-Gitstat makes no changes to git repos, except for the 'fetch' and 'pull' commands (`gitstat fetch` simply runs `git fetch`,
+Gitstat makes no changes to git repos, except for the 'fetch' and 'pull' commands. (`gitstat fetch` simply runs `git fetch`,
 and `gitstat pull` will pull from origin *only if* there are no local changes and a pull is required.)